+And even now that our children are grown up, it is often something we say as we arrive home together.
 There is something comforting about announcing our arrival as we pull in to the driveway after a day at school or a trip away.
 It has become one of our family’s rituals.
-When we moved house last year, it was the familiarity of these little rituals and routines that helped us to feel comfortable in our new surroundings.
+When we moved house several years ago, it was the familiarity of these little rituals and routines that helped us to feel comfortable in our new surroundings.
 For us, the “home again” ritual is almost an affirmation – I’m here, you’re here, we’re home, everything is good!”

 Author Meg Cox describes a ritual as “…a routine with sprinkles and extra sauce.”
 Rituals play a very important role in our everyday lives – helping to anchor children emotionally and making life smoother and more predictable.

 Routines give children a feeling of empowerment because they let children know what to expect next.
 “They ease children’s natural feelings of vulnerability by giving order to their world.
 They help children manage impulsive behaviour by assuring them of what they are supposed to do next.
 The repetitious aspect of routines also helps children develop the habit of self-discipline that they need to become self-reliant”*

 Creating routines in your day is very easy – most people do it without realising they are.
 When you find something you enjoy together, make it your tradition.
 It can be as simple as reading a book together each night, singing a special song at bath time or making pancakes together on Sunday mornings.
 Here are some ideas to get you started –

 ♪ Create your own bath-time or bedtime song (make up your own words to a familiar tune)